SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-There are several events that occur in the USA around December 5th each year.
-Here are a few notable ones:

-- **Repeal Day:**
+Here are a few notable events that often occur around December 5th in the United States, though they may not happen specifically on that date every year:

-  - Commemorates the ratification of the 21st Amendment to the U.S. Constitution.
+- **National Repeal Day**: Celebrated on December 5th, this day marks the anniversary of the repeal of Prohibition with the ratification of the 21st Amendment in 1933.
+It is often celebrated with events at bars and restaurants across the country.
-  - This amendment repealed the 18th Amendment, effectively ending Prohibition on December 5, 1933.
-  - Often celebrated by bars and alcohol enthusiasts across the country.

-- **Walt Disney Day:**
-  -
+- **Lighting of the National Christmas Tree**: Although the
 ### Positive Qoute
 ------
-"Every day is a new beginning.
-Take a deep breath, smile, and start fresh! 🌅😊✨"
+"🌟 Embrace the magic within you and let your light shine bright! ✨🌈"